Mstone8370/UE-Substrate-Material-for-ApexLegends-resource/README.md

   If the ```Plugins``` folder doesn't exist, create a new one.

   After placing the **ApexLegendsMaterial** folder in your project's ```Plugins``` folder, make sure to enable the plugin.

+  - As mentioned above, this plugin uses ***Substrate***, which is an experimental feature that completely replaces the existing Material system but does not guarantee compatibility.

+    Please be cautious before enabling this plugin, and ensure that Substrate is enabled in the project settings before activating the plugin.

 ## Usage